webplatform/mediawiki-conversion/README.md

 * Ability to run script from backed up XML file (i.e. once we have XML files, no need to run script on same server)
 * Import metadata such as Categories, and list of authors into generated files
 * Ability to detect if a page is a translation, create a file in the same folder with language name
+* Adds to front matter links that are known to be broken by MediaWiki

+#### Utilities

+Every Mediawiki installation is different, there’s no silver bullet.

+You can use this as a starting point to extract and convert your own MediaWiki managed site.

+But you'll most-likely have to fork this code and adapt to suit your content.

+All commands requires a data source.
+In all cases, except for 3rd pass `run`, and `cache-warmer`, commands from this project reads directly without any calls through the Internet.

+**Commands features**:

+This isn’t an exhaustive list, but common options available to most commands.

+* **--missed**: runs only through pages that are listed in `data/missed.yml`
+* **--resume-at=n**: Allows you to stop the command, and resume from that point.
+Use the last successful page's **index**.
+* **--max-pages=n**: limit the number of pages to test drive.
+* **--max-revs=n**: limit the number of pages to test drive.

+To get full list of available options, refer to the command help (e.g. `app/console mediawiki:run --help`).

+##### summary

+Generates a few reports and helps you craft your own web server redirect map.

+    app/console mediawiki:summary

+Since every MediaWik handles URLs with characters that maps not well to a file system path, you'll have to provide redirects to the new location.
+See [keeping URLs](#keeping-urls)

+##### cache-warmer

+To speed up `run` at 3rd pass, the *cache-warmer* makes an HTTP call to the MediaWiki instance to keep a local copy of Parser API response body.

+##### refresh-pages

+What if you realize that a page has changes that requires you to edit the content in MediaWiki, or that you had to edit a transclusion template on multiple pages.

+You'd want to purge a few pages, but if its too many for you to do it manually, this'll do.

+To refresh only specific pages:

+* Go in your web browser that has a session on your wiki instance
+* Grab the `..._session=foo` session identifier from the browser's developer tools and add it into this project's `.env` file.
+* Make a list of pages to refresh, add them into [data/missed.yml](./data/missed.yml)
+* Run the script like this

+    app/console mediawiki:refresh-pages --missed

+If you have more than one data source, you could add the `--xml-source=` argument too.

+    app/console mediawiki:refresh-pages --missed --xml-source=dumps/foo.xml

 ### Potential quirks